Deutsche Telekom Beats Core Profit Forecasts, Eyes EU Data Centres Funds

 By Emanuele Berro and Danny Callaghan

-Feb 26 (Reuters) - Deutsche Telekom beat fourth-quarter core profit expectations on Thursday, driven by a slight recovery of its home market, but presented a mixed forecast for financial year 2026.
+Feb 26 (Reuters) - Deutsche Telekom beat fourth-quarter core profit expectations on Thursday, helped by a slight recovery in its home market and a solid performance at its U.S. unit T‑Mobile, but issued a mixed outlook for 2026.

-The Germany-based telecoms operator reported fourth-quarter adjusted earnings before interest, taxes and amortization after leases (EBITDA AL) of 10.8 billion euros ($12.8 billion), above a company-provided analyst consensus of 10.7 billion euros.
+The Bonn-based telecoms operator reported fourth-quarter adjusted earnings before interest, taxes and amortization after leases (EBITDA AL) of 10.8 billion euros ($12.8 billion), above a company-provided analyst consensus of 10.7 billion euros.

-The operator estimated a better-than-expected core profit of 47.4 billion euros for 2026 but free cash flow after leases of 19.8 billion euros was slightly below analyst consensus.
+The group estimated a better-than-expected core profit of 47.4 billion euros for 2026 but free cash flow after leases of 19.8 billion euros was slightly below analyst consensus.

 ($1 = 0.8462 euros)

-(Reporting by Emanuele Berro and Danny Callaghan in Gdansk; Editing by Matt Scuffham, Alexandra Hudson)
+(Reporting by Emanuele Berro and Danny Callaghan in Gdansk.
+Editing by Matt Scuffham, Alexandra Hudson and Mark Potter)

 Deutsche Telekom’s fourth-quarter results, highlighting a core profit (adjusted EBITDA AL) that slightly exceeded analyst expectations despite currency headwinds.